Tazminia/presentations/kubernetes/basics/kubernetes.md

 * What happens if the host machine is unstable ?
 * What happens if the containers use all of the available cpu or memory ?
+* Which machine is best suited to run the containers ?
 * What if one container is no longer enough to handle the load ?
 * What is responsible for restarting an unhealthy container ?
 * What is an unhealthy container ?